 But now that this knowledge is mainstream, the question is, what can we do about it?
 Well thankfully, there are now a plethora of options:

 - Spread the word about plastic alternatives!
-Bioplastics are a revolutionary industry, and replacing petrochemical plastics with biodegradable alternatives on a large scale would drastically slow down production of new plastic waste.
+Bioplastics are a possible revolutionary industry, and replacing petrochemical plastics with biodegradable alternatives on a large scale would drastically slow down production of new plastic waste.
+New materials are made all the time, we just need to focus on funding research!

 Sometimes movements like this can seem impossibly large.
 After all, plastic is literally everywhere, so is tweaking my lifestyle and talking about alternatives really going to make an impact?
 If you do it in the right way, ABSOLUTELY.
 And it becomes a much smaller problem with just a little bit of perspective: